kyphan38/web/assets/docs/technical/os - ongoing/1-processes/2-process-abstraction.md

 - OS timeshares CPU across multiple processes, virtualizing the CPU
 - OS has a CPU scheduler that picks one of the many active processes to execute on a CPU
 - A CPU scheduler contains
-  - Policy: defines which process to run
+  - Policy: Defines which process to run
-  - Mechanism: defines how to "context switch" between processes
+  - Mechanism: Defines how to "context switch" between processes

 ## What Constitutes a Process?